 Does your skin feel drier then the Sahara Desert?

-Maybe flaky, irritated or even a little dehydrated.
+Maybe flaky, irritated, or even a little inflamed.

 When your skin feels rough and tight, its natural to want to add more moisture.